cloudbees-core-cd-workshop/workshop-exercises/exercises/advanced-pipeline-cb-core.md

 |               +- tempImagePolicy.json #AWS ECR Image Lifecycle Policy for all Docker images pushed to ECR
 ```

-As you can see, there are quite a few additional custom steps and resources, and rather than spend all the time creating them together we are going to use them.
+As you can see, there are quite a few additional **custom steps** and `resources`, and rather than waste time creating them together we are going to use them right away in the next exercise.

-#### Update Team Master 'cb-accel' Shared Library
+#### Update Your Team Master's 'cd-accel' Shared Library

 Before we can use the the additional *custom steps** and library `resources` described above we need get access to them.
 We could just merge the `completed` branch of your forked **pipeline-library** repository to the `master` branch.
 But we won't waste our time with that, as a simple update to the `library` step in your **nodejs-app/Jenkinsfile.template** Pipeline script will allow us to target a different branch.
-That is because when we first configured the Shared Library, we left the ***Allow default version to be overridden*** property checked.
+That is because when we first configured the Shared Library in our GitHub Organization project folder, we left the ***Allow default version to be overridden*** property checked - [this will allow us to override the version of the Shared Library directly in our Pipeline script](https://jenkins.io/doc/book/pipeline/shared-libraries/#library-versions).

 1. Open the GitHub editor for the **nodejs-app/Jenkinsfile.template** Pipeline script in the **master** branch of your forked **custom-marker-pipelines** repository.
 2. Update the `library` step to match the following: